 Comment #1: “I have noticed how contrary to popular assumption the Mormon doctrine of Native Americans being Israelites isn’t about the “Lost Tribes” at all.
 In fact, I've noticed a high tendency for Mormons to believe in British Israelism.
 Then of course Joseph's Smith's claim that he descended form Jesus further complicates things.
 How does a Mormon apologist genealogically back that up” Jared M.

-The Lost Ten Tribes were distributed throughout the Middle East and Europe, not the Americas
+the Middle East and Europe, not the Americas

 Secondly, and frankly, having been a member of the Church for over 65 years, being heavily read in LDS works, and involved in numerous positions and discussions, I have never heard of the Church favoring a view of British or Anglo-Israelism.
 On the other hand, most members would say they believe that the Lost Ten tribes moved northward and westward into East and West Europe, etc., on their trek or movement away from Babylon, and that a large amount of the House of Israel is scattered through that pathway northward—our past and current missionary work is dedicated, in part, to that end.